halimcan/UK-Online-Retail-Company-Analysis/README.md

 # UK Online Retail Analysis

 This project analyzes the **UK Online Retail Dataset** to study customer behavior, perform advanced sales analytics, and build **Customer Lifetime Value (CLV) models**.
-Both Power BI and Python were used for different parts of the analysis.
+BigQuery,Power BI and Python were used for different parts of the analysis.

 ## Project Overview